-- Rempel, J. K., & Torrie, S. When doing good makes you feel bad: The effect of blocked goals on judgments of hate.
-Paper presented at: The International Association for Relationship Research Conference, Melbourne, Australia.
-July, 2014.
+Rempel, J. K., & Torrie, S. E. (2014).
+When doing good makes you feel bad: The effect of blocked goals on judgments of hate.
+Talk presented at: The International Association for Relationship Research Conference, Melbourne, Australia.

-- Torrie, S., & Rempel, J. K. (2013).
+Torrie, S. E., & Rempel, J. K. (2013).
 The effect of positive behaviour on experiences of hate and dislike.
-Poster presented at: The 14th Annual Meeting of the Society for Personality and Social Psychology, New Orleans, LA.
-January, 2013.
+Poster session presented at: The 14th Annual Meeting of the Society for Personality and Social Psychology, New Orleans, LA.